Schachar-Crosbie-Lab/SwanScorer/README.md

-The Strengths and Weaknesses of ADHD Symptoms and Normal Behavior Rating Scale (SWAN) is a validated instrument for measuring attention-deficit/hyperactivity disorder (ADHD) traits [Burton et al., 2018](https://doi.org/10.1101/248484).
+The Strengths and Weaknesses of ADHD Symptoms and Normal Behavior Rating Scale (SWAN) is a validated instrument for measuring attention-deficit/hyperactivity disorder (ADHD) traits ([Burton et al., 2018](https://doi.org/10.1101/248484)).
 The SwanScorer package provides an easy way to automatically score your SWAN tests.

 ## Instructions